 It's important for patients living with dementia to keep an active mind and continue to have a sense of fun.
-Keeping the patient focused on a task for an extended period of time means that they will engage and enjoy the interaction with carers, family, or friends, something they may be missing out on.
-One of the best ways to maintain these meaningful relationships and to keep an active mind is to play games.
+Keeping the patient focused on a task or puzzle for an extended period of time helps them engage and enjoy interactions with carers, family or friends - something they may be missing out on.
+One of the best ways to maintain these meaningful relationships and to keep an active mind is through playing games.

-Simple games that are often designed for children can provide the right level of stimulation for the mind, without being too difficult or frustrating.
-In this blog, we will run through some of the best games for dementia patients to play that will benefit and improve their quality of life.
+Games to help with dementia often include ones designed for children.
+They can provide the right level of stimulation for the mind, without being too difficult or frustrating.
+In this blog, we will run through some of the best dementia games to play with patients that will benefit and improve their quality of life.

 Games for Dementia Patients to Avoid

 Firstly, we'll talk about what games to avoid with dementia patients.
-Their time with games should run smoothly and be beneficial to your loved one so it's important to get things right.
+Their game time should run smoothly and be beneficial to your loved one.
+It's important to get things right.

 - Complex games - There are plenty of games where the point is to make even skilled players confused and frustrated.
 Large board games with many pieces or even Chess are not a good idea for those with dementia.

-- Electronic games - There are apps or even simple video games that elderly people would enjoy playing, especially with grandchildren however the use of fiddly console controllers or the possibility of technology going wrong (Game crashes or loss of power) can cause unnecessary issues for all parties.
-We recommend sticking with more classic, reliable games.
+- Electronic games - There are apps or even simple video games that elderly people would enjoy playing, especially with grandchildren.
+However, the use of fiddly console controllers or the possibility of technology going wrong (Game crashes or loss of power) can cause unnecessary issues for all parties.
+We recommend sticking with classic, reliable games.

 - Time-based games - Games played with your loved ones shouldn't have too much pressure for anyone to make a move, take a turn, or think about the task at hand.
 They should be enjoyed at a leisurely pace.